siddharthreddyarutla/java-learning/src/main/java/com/example/javaLearning/designPatterns/creational/singleton/singleton.md

 * Use **Initialization-on-demand holder** or **Enum** for correctness and simplicity.
 * Prefer **DI** (framework) singletons for application services to keep testable & decoupled.
-* Avoid uncontrolled global state — use singletons sparingly.
+* Avoid uncontrolled global abstractState — use singletons sparingly.

 ---